Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 • Using roof depreciation schedules that pay actual cash value instead of full replacement cost on older roofs

-• Tightening underwriting in higher-risk counties
+• Tightening eligibility in higher-risk counties

 Flood Damage Is NOT Covered

 Standard Ohio homeowners policies do not cover flooding from rivers, creeks, or surface water from heavy rain.
 If you live near the Ohio River, Lake Erie, or in a low-lying area, you need a separate flood policy through the NFIP or a private flood insurer.
-Learn more in our guide on severe convective storms and home insurance.

 Smart Savings Made Simple!